 Minimally Invasive Glaucoma Surgery

-In an effort to find alternative surgical means to control IOP with fewer potential side effects and faster recovery, new techniques and implants are being developed.
-These are collectively called MIGS: minimally invasive glaucoma surgery, and there have been recent news items concerning these.
-Most MIGS operations are designed to allow extra fluid to leave the eye, and hence lower the IOP.
+New techniques and implants are being developed to find alternative surgical means to control IOP with fewer potential side effects and faster recovery.
+These are collectively called MIGS: minimally invasive glaucoma surgery.
+Most MIGS operations are designed to allow extra fluid to leave the eye and hence lower the IOP.

 MIGS and its potential benefits for glaucoma patients.

-The iStent® inject implant is a tiny device (less than 1mm) that is inserted through the trabecular meshwork into Schlemm’s canal, usually at the time of cataract surgery to aid fluid outflow.
-Previous variants had a different shape, like a periscope that is inserted sideways. (to find out more go to www.glaukos.com)
+The iStent® inject implant is a tiny device (less than 1mm) inserted through the trabecular meshwork into Schlemm’s canal, usually during cataract surgery, to aid fluid outflow.
+Previous variants had a different shape, like a periscope that is inserted sideways. www.glaukos.com

-• The XEN® gel implant, on the other hand, drains fluid from the anterior chamber into the conventional surgical drainage space, the subconjunctival tissue. (to find out more go to www.xengelstent.com)
+• The XEN® gel implant, on the other hand, drains fluid from the anterior chamber into the conventional surgical drainage space, the subconjunctival tissue. www.xengelstent.com

 • Canaloplasty ‘tents’ the canal open by feeding in and then tying off a fine circumferential thread within the canal.